 Steps to Enable Parked Car Feature

 - Make Sure that your iPhone has been set up to connect with your car’s Bluetooth.
-We recommend that you unpair the iPhone and redo the pairing process following the iOS 10 update.
+We recommend that you unpair the iPhone and redo the pairing process following any iOS update (for 10 and above.)
 While at it, Delete the old iPhone connection info from the car and re-do it.
 On your iPhone, tap on Settings > General > About > Name and change the name of the device from iPhone to something new.
 Once you have renamed the device, try to pair it with your car’s Bluetooth.

 - Turn on Location Services.
 Go to Settings > Privacy > Location Services

-- Frequent Locations setting needs to be turned on under Settings > Privacy > Location Services > System Services > Frequent Locations
+- Significant Locations ( also called Frequent Locations) setting needs to be turned on under Settings > Privacy > Location Services > System Services > Significant Locations (also listed as Frequent Locations)

-- You will need to be using Apple Maps to get this functionality as you will see the parked car spot on your Apple Map.
+- You need to be using Apple Maps to get this functionality as you only see the parked car spot on your Apple Map.
 Please make sure that you turn on the notification settings for Maps.
-Tap on Settings > Notifications > Maps and make sure you have the setting enabled.
+Tap on Settings > Notifications > Maps and make sure you have the setting enabled

 - Turn on Show Parked Location.
 Go to Settings > Maps > Show Parked Location.
 Scroll down to find and enable “Show Parked Location” under Your Car